rslifka/fate_of_all_fools/README.md

 # Fate of All Fools
-`FOAF` is a [TamperMonkey](https://tampermonkey.net/)-based suite of enhancements to DIM for Destiny 2.
+`FOAF` is a [TamperMonkey](https://tampermonkey.net/)-based suite of enhancements to Destiny Item Manager for Destiny 2.
 It's also the name of a [unique weapon](http://destinydb.com/item/3490486524/fate-of-all-fools) and part of a [really touching story](https://www.reddit.com/r/DestinyTheGame/comments/2lgxd4/deej_just_sent_my_husband_the_new_exotic_fate_of/).

 I've used [Destiny Item Manager](https://www.destinyitemmanager.com/) for years and find it indispensable.
-However, there are a few nits I've wanted to fix from styling to information density; some affecting the UI more than others.
+However, there are a few nits I've wanted to fix from styling to information density.
 I've also wanted to add workflow-specific features that are unique to the way I use DIM.
 These changes range from slight preferences to how I prefer to organize, which I realize are super subjective and perhaps best done as a layer on top of DIM versus adding features to the core.
 (BTW you should totally use DIM, it's awesome!)

 For example:

 * With Destiny 2's static weapon drops, it's far easier to have a tidy vault.
 [I've been tracking drops](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ06pCDSdvu2nQzgHMXl22ci-6pO9rTTmvZmlKXaiBrIHVhl1X1awIaHEOagZcs4ME4X9ZMEghBP9NE/pubhtml) and capturing my ratings.
 I'd like these to make their way back in to DIM without having to refer to a separate sheet.
+* I'd also like these rating to be available at-a-glance so I can quickly decide if a weapon is appropriate for a given type of activity.
+Quick, pick a scout rifle that's good for PvP! (assuming you don't want to use `Nameless Midnight` as your sole SR forever)
 * Let's say I get a drop I'm not a fan of (e.g. `Bad News`).
 I break it down.
 Another `Bad News` drops a month later.
-Well rather than have to drop in to the EDZ and shoot Cabal to re-assess the weapon, I'd prefer to know if I previously did that, what the results were and any comments I had about it (e.g. `"So close!
+Rather than have to drop in to the EDZ and shoot Cabal to re-assess the weapon, I'd prefer to know if I previously did that, what the results were and any comments I had about it (e.g. `"So close!
 Give this one a go once hand cannons are buffed"`).

 # Features

 ## Additions
-* Displays additional information derived from an external source of subjective weapon quality assessments (in this case, Google Sheets).
-This is the main reason I developed this UserScript.
-I wanted to be able to tell a few things at a glance when looking at my vault.
-FOAF supports linking to your own sheet so you can of course customize these rankings. **You can create your own sheet from my template to specify your own rankings!** (see below)
+* Displays information at-a-glance derived from an external source of subjective weapon quality assessments. **You can create your own sheet from my template to specify your own rankings!** (see below) (**TODO: screenshot**)
-(**TODO: screenshot**)
-* Duplicate items are indicated with a `dup` tag, and duplicate items with a lower light level are indicated with `dupe-lo`.
+* Duplicate items are indicated with a `dup` tag, and duplicate items with a lower light level are indicated with `dup-lo`.
+When hovering over a duplicate item, all other duplicates are highlighted. (**TODO: screenshot**)
-(**TODO: screenshot**)
-* When hovering over a duplicate item, all other duplicates are highlighted.
-(**TODO: screenshot**)
+* Infusable items are indicated with an `infuse` tag.
+Hovering over an infusable item will highlight items that it can use for infusion. (**TODO: screenshot**)

 ## Modifications
 * **Consistent, subdued background throughout**: No need for the contrast between toon inventory and vault; the grouping of items is enough. (**TODO: screenshot**)